spanners/dissertation/methodology.markdown

 Using Thematic Analysis in Psychology
 =====================================

+In doing Thematic Analysis [TA], as a researcher, one must make **explicit** the particular variant of TA that you intend to carry out, and the whole analysis must be framed from that point on by that experimental methodology.

-"Amongst the number of different branches that the paper talks about, *this* specific one is the flavour of thematic analysis that I am going to use" -- e.g. essentialism NOT constructionism, one aspect NOT whole, theoretical NOT inductive...
+One must make the statement along the lines of: "Amongst the number of different branches that the paper talks about, *X* with *Y* themes and *Z* focus is the flavour of thematic analysis that I am going to use" -- e.g. essentialism NOT constructionism, one aspect NOT whole, theoretical NOT inductive...

   ----------------------------------------------------------------------
   Phase                       Description of the process